emfingerc/FounderCalciumStudy/help.md

 Distinct mice were assayed for `calcium` and `protein` (4 for `strain` and `sex`).

 - `calcium`: calcium traces & spectral density with condition
-- `protein`: mRNA expression on liver
+- `protein`: islet proteins, measured by LC/MS of whole islet samples from the CC founder mice
 - `calcium8G`: calcium traces & spectral density by condition

 See also